pgaskin/orec2/README.md

 ### Features and limitations

-- Only basic facility information, longitude/latitude, and schedule information is scraped.
+- Only basic facility information and schedule information are scraped.
 This helps keep the scraper reliable and ensures the schema can be kept stable long-term.
+- Facility addresses are geocoded using geocodio (which has better results than pelias/geocode.earth and nominatim).
 - Schedule changes and facility notifications are scraped on a best-effort basis without additional parsing since these fields are inherently free-form.
 This helps keep the scraper reliable and reduces the likelihood of accidentally missing important information.
 - Scraped fields have minimal processing.
 This helps keep the scraper reliable and reduces the likelihood of accidentally missing important information.
 - Optional fields are available which contain best-effort parsing and normalization of scraped fields (to assist with usage), including: